-The coronavirus epidemic, which began to make headlines since January 2020, has since then claimed more than 2000 lives in China.
+The coronavirus epidemic, which began to make headlines in January 2020, has since then claimed more than 2000 lives in China.
 Globally, 80,155 people have been affected by it ever since.
 The whole world is worried because we still haven’t come up with a way to halt its progress.

-Here are a few things that are known about coronavirus-
+Here are a few things that are known about coronavirus:

 - There are 76,392 confirmed cases of coronavirus in China, all of which are being treated.